szczyglis-dev/py-gpt/README.md

 You can create your own plugin for **PyGPT** at any time.
 The plugin can be written in Python and then registered with the application just before launching it.
 All plugins included with the app are stored in the `plugin` directory - you can use them as coding examples for your own plugins.

-Extending PyGPT with custom plugins and LLMs wrappers:
+Extending PyGPT with custom plugins, LLMs wrappers and vector stores:

-- You can pass custom plugin instances and LLMs wrappers to the launcher.
+- You can pass custom plugin instances, LLMs wrappers and vector store providers to the launcher.

-- This is useful if you want to extend PyGPT with your own plugins and LLMs.
+- This is useful if you want to extend PyGPT with your own plugins, vectors storage and LLMs.

 To register custom plugins:

-- Pass a list with the plugin instances as the first argument.
+- Pass a list with the plugin instances as `plugins` keyword argument.

 To register custom LLMs wrappers:

-- Pass a list with the LLMs wrappers instances as the second argument.
+- Pass a list with the LLMs wrappers instances as `llms` keyword argument.

+To register custom vector store providers:

+- Pass a list with the vector store provider instances as `vector_stores` keyword argument.

 **Example:**